khumanpoudel26/NoteApp-in-mern/README.md

 This is a NoteApp built using the MERN stack on an Android phone.

-⚠️Note:- the website isn't responsive for bigger devices(pc)
+⚠️Note:- the app isn't responsive for bigger devices(pc)

 Tools Used:
 Acode (Code Editor)